Francisco Cáffaro

 Francisco Cáffaro (born 19 May 2000) is an Argentine basketball player who last played for Boca Juniors of the Liga Nacional de Básquetbol.
 He played college basketball for the Virginia Cavaliers and Santa Clara Broncos.

 Cáffaro represented the senior Argentina men's national basketball team at the 2020 Summer Olympics.

 Early life

 Cáffaro was born in San Jorge, Argentina, and grew up in Santa Fe, Argentina.
-From 2016–18, he attended the NBA Global Academy in Canberra, Australia and was one of the first graduates of the school to sign with an NCAA university.
+From 2016 to 2018, he attended the NBA Global Academy in Canberra, Australia and was one of the first graduates of the school to sign with an NCAA university.